agwurn/express-sql-sequelize-example/README.md

 This repo is a simple CRUD user management server for my personal practice to familiar with Node.js backend develeopment.

-## ☑️ v2-AddSystemLogger
+## ☑️ v3-MVC
 - Restful API with CRUD functions in User SQL database.
-- Automatically create log files with winston.js. 🆕
+- Automatically create log files with winston.js.
+- Add Frontend views and implement MVC architecture with ejs. 🆕

 ## 🛠️ used stack
 - Node.js
   - Express.js
+  - winston.js
-  - winston.js 🆕
+  - ejs 🆕
 - MySQL
   - Sequelize